zwicker-group/py-pde/docs/paper/paper.md

 initial conditions, for controlling what is analyzed as well as stored during a simulation, and for visualizing the final results.
-The `py-pde` package thus serves as a toolbox for exploring PDEs both in the professional context and for students who want to delve into the facinating world of dynamical systems.
+The `py-pde` package thus serves as a toolbox for exploring PDEs both in the professional context and for students who want to delve into the fascinating world of dynamical systems.